 Mark Cronin: Thank you for speaking with me.

-David Hirsch: You and your wife Carol have been married for nearly 37 years and are the proud parents of three boys, Patrick, who is 28, James, who is 25 and John, who is 22, who was born with down syndrome.
+David Hirsch: You and your wife Carol have been married for nearly 37 years and are the proud parents of three boys, Patrick, who is 28, James, who is 25 and John, who is 22, who was born with Down syndrome.
 Let’s start with some background.
 Where did you grow up?
 Tell me something about your family.

-Mark Cronin: I was born in Queens or in New York city.
-My parents moved out to Huntington station on long Island when I was one.
-Well, that’s where I grew up.
+Mark Cronin: I was born in Queens, or in New York City.
+My parents moved out to Huntington Station on Long Island when I was one, so that’s where I grew up.
 I left home when I was 19 and swore, “I’m never coming back to Long Island.”
 And we’ve been living here for 20 years.
 I guess I was just born to be on Long Island.

 David Hirsch: Got it.
 So how would you describe your relationship with your father?

 Mark Cronin: It was a not unusual relationship for an Irish father and son.
 He was the man I respected most in the world.
 He was very demanding and very tough.
-You raised me to be a strong, independent thinker and take responsibility for one’s beliefs.
-When he got what he wanted.
-It, it led to us banging heads for awhile.
-You know, when I was in high school and in my early twenties and I had to move out because the house was not big enough for the both of us.
+He raised me to be a strong, independent thinker and to take responsibility for one’s beliefs.
+When he got what he wanted, it led to us banging heads for a while, when I was in high school and in my early twenties.
+I had to move out because the house was not big enough for the both of us.

 David Hirsch: And what type of work did he do?